SAP/ui5-webcomponents/docs/5-development/02-custom-UI5-Web-Components.md

 ### The metadata object

-Metadata is a JavaScript object, containing information about the public interface of a UI5 Web Component (tag name, properties, etc...).
+Metadata is a JavaScript object, containing information about the public interface of a UI5 Web Component (tag name, properties, slots, events, etc...).

 Metadata is passed via the `metadata` static getter: